sql-machine-learning/elasticdl/README.md

-The feature of elastic scheduling of ElasticDL comes from its Kubernetes-native design -- it doesn't rely on Kubernetes extensions like Kubeflow to run TensorFlow programs; instead, the master process of an ElasticDL job calls Kubernetes API to start workers and parameter servers; it also watches events like process/pod killing and reacts to such events to realize fault-tolerance.
+The feature of elastic scheduling of ElasticDL comes from its Kubernetes-native design -- it doesn't rely on Kubernetes extensions like Kubeflow to run TensorFlow/PyTorch programs; instead, the master process of an ElasticDL job calls Kubernetes API to start workers and parameter servers; it also watches events like process/pod killing and reacts to such events to realize fault-tolerance.

-In short, ElasticDL enhances TensorFlow with fault-tolerance and elastic scheduling in the case that you have a Kubernetes cluster.
+In short, ElasticDL enhances TensorFlow/PyTorch with fault-tolerance and elastic scheduling in the case that you have a Kubernetes cluster.
 We provide a tutorial showing how to set up a Kubernetes cluster on Google Cloud and run ElasticDL jobs there.
 We respect TensorFlow's native distributed computing feature, which